Regulators require employers to properly manage transactions, fund their plans at an appropriate level and keep their promise to employees.

 Today, regulators expect employers to properly handle transactions, maintain the health of the plan, continue funding the plan, and keep their promise to employees.

-- Read our Latest Employee Benefit Plans Update
+- Read our 2020 Employee Benefit Plans Update

 IN THIS ISSUE –

-- New Auditing Standard for Employee Benefit Plans
+5. New Auditing Standards for Employee Benefit Plans

 The Dopkins Employee Benefit Plan Team can provide a comprehensive suite of services including: